-IWDG wish to recruit Celtic Mist Field Biologist
+IWDG wish to recruit Celtic Mist Marine Biologist

-The Irish Whale and Dolphin Group wishes to recruit a seasonal part time Field Biologist to run research surveys onboard IWDG’s research vessel Celtic Mist.
+The Irish Whale and Dolphin Group wishes to recruit a seasonal part time Marine Biologist to run research surveys onboard IWDG’s research vessel Celtic Mist.

 Photo by IWDG Member Marcus Hogan

 Celtic Mist was donated to the IWDG in 2011, by the family of Ireland’s former Taoiseach, Charles J. Haughey.
 At 17m, Celtic Mist has become IWDG’s flagship vessel, equipped to accommodate eight people.
-Celtic Mist has surveyed Irish inshore and offshore waters since 2012, successfully circum-navigating Ireland on several occasions, including in 2022.
+Celtic Mist has surveyed Irish inshore and offshore waters since 2012, successfully circum-navigating Ireland on several occasions.

-This years surveys onboard Celtic Mist will run for seven days, departing from a variety of locations throughout Ireland from April – September 2023.
-The Field Biologist will work closely with IWDG’s Science Officer to manage and deliver a new data collection programme onboard Celtic Mist, collecting vital information on cetaceans in Irish waters.
+This years surveys onboard Celtic Mist will run for seven days, departing from a variety of locations throughout Ireland from May – September 2025.
+The biologist will manage and deliver the data collection programme onboard Celtic Mist, collecting vital information on cetaceans in Irish waters.
 They will be responsible for training members in marine mammal survey techniques, managing the data collection and communicating the project through our social media channels.

 Job Specifications:

 A detailed programme of work will be agreed with the successful candidate at the outset.
-The successful candidate will report to the IWDG Science Officer and work closely with other IWDG Officers, especially the Celtic Mist and Education and Outreach Officers.
+The successful candidate will report to the IWDG Science Officer and work closely with other IWDG Officers, especially the Celtic Mist and Marine Policy and Advocacy Officer.

 Key tasks and responsibilities: